 This Recommendation defines the following terms:

-3.2.1 Aggregation: the process of combining two or more source streams on entering the H.248 context in the MG into one single stream, called aggregation stream.
-The way the source streams are combined is dependent on the grouping semantics defined for the source streams.
+3.2.1 Aggregation: The MG internal process of combining two or more source streams on entering the H.248 context in the MG into one single stream, called aggregation stream.
+The way the source streams are combined is dependent on the grouping stream semantics defined for the source streams.
 It may consist of selecting one of the source streams, applying a reparation procedure to one of the source streams based on the information from another source stream, etc. 3.2.2 Aggregation stream: a stream that sources media to two or more streams and/ or sinks media from two or more streams which are related to each other with a certain grouping semantics.
 The aggregation stream exists only in the interior of the context.
 Within one context a stream may be defined as an aggregation stream in one termination and as a normal stream in another termination.

 3.2.3 Deaggregation: the inverse process of aggregation.
 The way source streams are generated from an aggregation stream is dependent of the grouping semantics.
 It may consist on delivering media to only one of them at a time, providing a replica, generating repairing or redundancy information, etc.

+3.2.4 Group: Streams that share the same stream semantic are part of the same group.
+A stream may be part of several groups.
+Whether the streams in a group are aggregated or not depends on the stream semantic.
+[IETF RFC 5888] is utilised to group the streams and to provide the semantics.

+3.2.5 Multiplexed stream: Multiple media streams are combined into a lower layer protocol.

 3.2.6 Source stream: each one of the streams external to the context that sources media to an aggregation stream when entering the context or which receives media from the aggregation stream when leaving the context.
 Also, each of the streams defined as belonging to a media group.

 4 Abbreviations and acronyms